SplatGian/Rainbow-Expansion/README.md

 - <details open>
   <summary>Nintendo Switch</summary>

-  - Copy the file you downloaded in **atmosphere/contents** on your Switch's sd card (you can also use [ftpd](https://github.com/mtheall/ftpd) to access its files) and unzip it
+  - Copy the file you downloaded in the root directory of your Switch sd card and unzip it

   </details>